 With the drivers installed, and the Arduino microcontroller selected from within Flowcode you should now check that Flowcode has seen your connected hardware.
 Navigate to Build-> Project Options -> General Options and you will see the image below.
-From the 'Programmer Port' drop down box you must select the appropriate COM port for your Arduino (COM's is shown in the image below but this might be different on your PC).
-Note that the COM port will only be shown if your Arduino is connected and the drivers are installed.
+From the 'Programmer Port' drop down box you must select the COM port used by your Arduino, here COM7.